California AB 1263: Firearm Parts Shipping

 The vague wording of “clearly designed and intended for use in manufacturing firearms” creates uncertainty about exactly which products will require the additional verification steps.
 For those looking to upgrade their firearms, this may affect purchases of components like those covered in our Glock 43X & P365 Slide Upgrade Guide.

-New Purchase Requirements for California Customers
+What Are the New Purchase Requirements for California Firearm Parts Buyers?

 Starting January 1, 2026, orders containing affected parts shipped to California will require:

-1. Acknowledgment checkbox – Confirming understanding of California law with a link to the legislation’s text
+- Acknowledgment checkbox – Confirming understanding of California law with a link to the legislation’s text

-2. Age verification – Providing a current state ID (driver’s license) to verify you are 18 years or older
+- Age verification – Providing a current state ID (driver’s license) to verify you are 18 years or older

-3. Address matching – Orders must ship to the address on your driver’s license
+- Address matching – Orders must ship to the address on your driver’s license

-4. Adult signature confirmation – Using USPS Adult Signature Confirmation or similar FedEx/UPS services, which require someone 21 or older to sign for the package
+- Adult signature confirmation – Using USPS Adult Signature Confirmation or similar FedEx/UPS services, which require someone 21 or older to sign for the package

-The Age Requirement Conflict in AB 1263
+What Is the Age Requirement Conflict in California AB 1263?

 There’s an inherent conflict in the law worth noting: while the legislation allows individuals 18 and older to purchase parts, the Adult Signature Required services from USPS, FedEx, and UPS all define “adult” as 21 years or older.
 This means customers between 18-20 may face additional challenges receiving their orders.